sakamoto-poteko/ollama-api-proxy/README.md

-# Ollama to OpenAI/Gemini/OpenRouter Proxy
+# Ollama to OpenAI/Gemini/Anthropic/OpenRouter Proxy

 [![Version](https://img.shields.io/badge/version-1.0.2-blue.svg)](https://github.com/xrip/ollama-api-proxy)

-A Multi-Provider Ollama Proxy Server that allows using JetBrains AI Assistant with third-party commercial LLMs like OpenAI, Google Gemini, and OpenRouter, taking advantage of their free tier usage.
-Especialy for Kimi K2 and Deepseek R1
+A Multi-Provider Ollama Proxy Server that allows using JetBrains AI Assistant with third-party commercial LLMs like OpenAI, Google Gemini, Anthropic Claude, and OpenRouter, taking advantage of their free tier usage.
+Especially for Kimi K2 and Deepseek R1

 ## Overview

-This proxy server translates requests from the Ollama API format to OpenAI, Google Gemini, or OpenRouter API formats, allowing you to use these commercial LLMs with tools that support the Ollama API, such as JetBrains AI Assistant.
+This proxy server translates requests from the Ollama API format to Anthropic, OpenAI, Google Gemini, or OpenRouter API formats, allowing you to use these commercial LLMs with tools that support the Ollama API, such as JetBrains AI Assistant.

-The server runs on port 11434 by default (the same port as Ollama) and requires API keys for OpenAI, Gemini, and/or OpenRouter, configured via environment variables.
+The server runs on port 11434 by default (the same port as Ollama) and requires API keys for Anthropic, OpenAI, Gemini, and/or
+OpenRouter, configured via
+environment variables.